streamingfast/firehose-docs/references/protobuf-schemas.md

 ## The `bstream` Block

-The `bstream` Block is the main blockchain-agnostic object flowing throughout Firehose.&#x20;
+The `bstream` Block is the main blockchain-agnostic object flowing throughout Firehose.

 {% hint style="info" %}
 **Note**: _The_ `stream` _Block is the envelope used to pass blockchain-specific Block objects, for Ethereum, as an example._